MatthieuDartiailh/eapii/docs/source/driver_dev/backend_type.rst

 ----

 This is the most common case, at least for major constructors products.
-Eapii supports the use of the VISA protocole through the use of the PyVISA project.
+Eapii supports the use of the VISA protocol through the use of the PyVISA project.

 Two standards of communication exists within VISA :